 Imagine an Android phone app being launched and tested by an intelligent Bot.
 At each screen, it enumerates all the UI actions it can take and since it has not learned about this application, it simply starts to walk the UI probably using a Depth First traversal.
 It then creates an ML data record of Previous State, Action Taken, Next State.
 As it processes a screen, it does a series of tests and these are reported, and the failures are associated with states that are also added to the ML data set.

 This is where the Machine Learning comes in.
 ML processes all this data and begins the process of building an intelligent action choice engine that has learned from the past.
 The more the application is used, the more state data is captured and the better the ML does to improve.
 Snapshots of the ML engine can be captured enabling several types of simulated users.
 Novice user bot that tends to do random actions, moderate user bot that takes a higher percentage of impactful actions and an expert user bot that uses the product in a seemingly perfect way.

 Now that we have intelligent bots, we can also add to them the logic to recognize build to build code changes to influence where the bot focusses its efforts.
 The bots can be continuously taught new issues to report on and use their intelligence to retest the application efficiently and effectively as a senior SDET would.

 Sofy.ai is an intelligent bot product that keeps getting smarter and more efficient through advanced uses of ML and AI.
-Contact the team to learn how to get started and how you can come with us on this journey.
+Get a demo with Sofy and learn how to get started and how you can come with us on this journey.